ibm-cloud-docs/Cloudant/api/account.md

 {:codeblock}

 ## CORS
+{: #cors}

-[Cross-origin resource sharing (CORS) ![External link icon](../images/launch-glyph.svg "External link icon")](http://www.w3.org/TR/cors/){:new_window} is a mechanism that allows Javascript from another domain to interact with data in your {{site.data.keyword.cloudant_short_notm}} account.
+[Cross-origin resource sharing (CORS) ![External link icon](../images/launch-glyph.svg "External link icon")](http://www.w3.org/TR/cors/){:new_window} is a mechanism that allows JavaScript from another domain to interact with data in your {{site.data.keyword.cloudant_short_notm}} account.

 More information about CORS and {{site.data.keyword.cloudant_short_notm}} is available [here](cors.html).